DintLabs/dint-nodejs/README.md

-Add all the env variables.
+Create a new file .env.local and add all the env variables.
 To whitelist the IP, put IP to the validIps array under app.json To call the API (/api/send-dint/:apiKey), we must need to pass api security key with it.
 SECURITY_KEY is in the env folder.
 The env folder need to have OWNER_PRIVATE_KEY to call this API.